What is Listening?

 Your ability to become a professional listener starts with knowing what listening is and what it can help accomplish.
 Now that you understand that listening includes abilities to sense, process, and respond, you can start to learn skills within each of these areas that can help you improve.
 And with improvement in listening comes better relationships, more productive work environments, and a general betterment of the human condition.
 And that is what the Listen First Project is all about.

 My friends & colleagues could use Listen First!

 Great!
-Listen First Project has local chapters in schools, communities and workplaces.
-We also hold Listen First Means Business workshops for teams at work and will recognize Listen First Businesses who want to help us champion civil discourse.
-Please contact us to get started!
+Listen First Project has local chapters in schools and communities.
+We also hold Listen First Means Business workshops for teams at work and recognize Listen First Businesses who champion bridging divides.
+Please email Patrick@ListenFirstProject.org to get started!